vrushparva/Tranning.Reposittory/README.md

-# Tranning.Reposittory
+# prog
-This Repo. is only  for Training purpose
+This is for only Training  purpose